AndrewConway/ConcreteSTV/ElectionRules.md

 The [new legislation](nsw/NSWLocalCouncilLegislation2021.md) is very ambiguous, and while I have made an [interpretation](nsw/NSWLocalCouncilLegislation2021Commentary.md) of it, I would not say that my interpretation precludes just as valid other interpretations which are likely to result in different candidates being elected.
-At the time of writing, I have not heard anything about the NSWEC interpretation, nor seen any output of their interpretation; I anticipate it will be significantly different.
+After writing my interpretation, the NSWEC published the transcript of distribution of preferences, from which I was able to work out my interpretation of their interpretation, which is now also in the above link

+- **NSWLocalGov2021** My interpretation, for what it is worth
+- **NSWECLocalGov2021** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections.